Ounce: Spanish ounce

+The Spanish pound (libra) was 460 g.
+The Spanish ounce (Spanish onza) was 1/16 of a pound, i.e. 28.75 g.
+It was further subdivided into 16 adarmes (each 1.8 grams).
+For pharmaceutical use, the Greek dracma was used, subdividing the Spanish ounce into 8 (3.6 grams), due to being equivalent to 1/12 of an avoirdupois ounce.
+In either case, it could be further subdivided into grains, each one 49.9 milligrams.

 Tower ounce

 The Tower ounce of 450 gr was a fraction of the tower pound used in the English mints, the principal one being in the Tower of London.
 It dates back to the Anglo-Saxon coinage weight standard.
 It was abolished in favour of the Troy ounce by Henry VIII in 1527.

 Ounce-force

 An ounce-force is 1/16 of a pound-force, or about 1/16 lbf.
-It is defined as the force exerted by a mass of one avoirdupous ounce under standard gravity (at the surface of the earth, its weight).
+It is defined as the force exerted by a mass of one avoirdupois ounce under standard gravity (at sea level, its weight).

 The "ounce" in "ounce-force" is equivalent to an avoirdupois ounce; ounce-force is a measurement of force using avoirdupois ounces.
 It is customarily not identified or differentiated.
 The term has limited use in engineering calculations to simplify unit conversions between mass, force, and acceleration systems of calculations.